stardustgd/x86-Bank/README.md

 - 11/6/2022
   - Discuss individual progress on the project and begin work on the final group report

+- 11/13/2022
+  - Finish a prototype version of a multimodule program and discuss future plans

 ## Resources Needed

 - Visual Studio